[ ree-steyt ]

 Save This Word!

 verb (used with object), re·stat·ed, re·stat·ing.

-This is, after all, only a restatement in modern times of the teaching of St. Thomas of Aquin, in the thirteenth century.Old-Time Makers of Medicine|James J. Walsh
+This is, after all, only a restatement in modern terms of the teaching of St. Thomas of Aquin in the thirteenth century.Catholic Churchmen in Science|James J. Walsh

 When such unintelligible words are heard, very loud repeated restatement of the word will help in finding the original.Criminal Psychology|Hans Gross